Hurricane Ian Hit Florida’s Vulnerable Elders With Extra Force

 Right now, she’s across the state at Cleveland Clinic Tradition Hospital in Port St. Lucie.
 Doctors think she might have had a heart attack, Chris Freeman, Toby’s daughter, told The Daily Beast.
 She’s anxious, keeps reliving the 24 hours that they spent on that mattress, and her breathing is sounding worse each day, the family said.

 Even before the storm, Karen was basically immobile due to five back surgeries, a broken femur, and a leg injury, her husband said.
-Toby, a tall, gruff, former truck driver, also can’t lift his left arm much above his waist after a dump truck tire exploded and hit him two years ago when he was working part time.
+Toby, a tall, gruff, former truck driver, also can’t lift his left arm much above his waist after a dump truck tire exploded and hit him two years ago when he was working part-time.
 Now retired, he’s become even more of Karen’s rock.
 She’s my “favorite piece of junk,” he joked.
-They spend most of their time watching TV and order what they need from Wal-Mart.
-Both have chronic obstructive pulmonary disease, meaning they struggle to breathe, and rely on oxygen machines.
+They spend most of their time watching TV and ordering what they need from Wal-Mart.
+Both have chronic obstructive pulmonary disease, meaning they struggle to breathe and rely on oxygen machines.

 Like so many others in Lee County and in other Gulf communities, the Freemans chose to stay in their home and ride out the storm.
 Having lived through so many others, including Michael, they weren’t too concerned and so they stayed put.
 Ian was supposed to smack farther north, near Tampa, Freeman and other older residents who did not evacuate told The Daily Beast.